Increase online conversions for your business using Google Ads Remarketing

 Targeting high value, repeat customers seems like a good strategy to me!
 This is an example of a Google Analytics Segment that includes UK or Irish customers who have previously bought on the site, and have visited the site in the past 14 days.
 It can be used to create a Remarketing list.

-Once you have selected the AdWords account to associate the remarketing list with, this custom remarketing list will appear in that AdWords account almost instantly and can then be targeted with ads.
+Once you have selected the Ads account to associate the remarketing list with, this custom remarketing list will appear in that Ads account almost instantly and can then be targeted with ads.

 Where to Start?

 Sue Palmer, Partner at EzSales, is an internet marketing consultant based in Galway.
-She has been running AdWords campaigns for over 10 years.
-Sue loves sports, particularly basketball and sitting by the fire with a nice glass of red wine.
+She has been running Ads campaigns for over 18 years.
+Sue loves sports, particularly basketball and golf and sitting by the fire with a nice glass of red wine.
 Find out more about how EzSales can help your business with online advertising.